seekshreyas/polaris/Readme.markdown

 1. Go to http://x-plane.com/pg_downloads.html and download the demo (this takes the longest)
 2. Download source code
 3. Execute "sudo easy_install numpy twisted" in the terminal
-4. Start X-Plane and set the checkbox that outputs data
+4. Start X-Plane and set the checkbox that outputs data (Input/Output in the menus then see screenshot below)
 5. Run "python shumai.py" in the command line

 Windows Installation